jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (b) ensure that the particulars disclosed to the board under paragraph (a) are entered in the interests register.

 ### 149 Restrictions on share dealing by directors
-(1) If a director of a company has information in his or her capacity as a director or employee of the company or a related company, being information that would not otherwise be available to him or her, but which is information material to an assessment of the value of shares or other securities issued by the company or a related company, the director may acquire or dispose of those shares or securities only if,—
+(1) If a director of a company has information in his or her capacity as a director or employee of the company or a related company, being information that would not otherwise be available to him or her, but which is information material to an assessment of the value of shares or other financial products issued by the company or a related company, the director may acquire or dispose of those shares or financial products only if,—
-  (a) in the case of an acquisition, the consideration given for the acquisition is not less than the fair value of the shares or securities; or
+  (a) in the case of an acquisition, the consideration given for the acquisition is not less than the fair value of the shares or financial products; or
-  (b) in the case of a disposition, the consideration received for the disposition is not more than the fair value of the shares or securities.
+  (b) in the case of a disposition, the consideration received for the disposition is not more than the fair value of the shares or financial products.
-(2) For the purposes of subsection (1), the fair value of shares or securities is to be determined on the basis of all information known to the director or publicly available at the time.
+(2) For the purposes of subsection (1), the fair value of shares or financial products is to be determined on the basis of all information known to the director or publicly available at the time.
-(3) Subsection (1) does not apply in relation to a share or security that is acquired or disposed of by a director only as a nominee for the company or a related company.
+(3) Subsection (1) does not apply in relation to a share or financial product that is acquired or disposed of by a director only as a nominee for the company or a related company.
-(4) Where a director acquires shares or securities in contravention of subsection (1)(a), the director is liable to the person from whom the shares or securities were acquired for the amount by which the fair value of the shares or securities exceeds the amount paid by the director.
+(4) Where a director acquires shares or financial products in contravention of subsection (1)(a), the director is liable to the person from whom the shares or financial products were acquired for the amount by which the fair value of the shares or financial products exceeds the amount paid by the director.
-(5) Where a director disposes of shares or securities in contravention of subsection (1)(b), the director is liable to the person to whom the shares or securities were disposed of for the amount by which the consideration received by the director exceeds the fair value of the shares or securities.
+(5) Where a director disposes of shares or financial products in contravention of subsection (1)(b), the director is liable to the person to whom the shares or financial products were disposed of for the amount by which the consideration received by the director exceeds the fair value of the shares or financial products.
-(6) Nothing in this section applies in relation to a company to which Part 1 of the Securities Markets Act 1988 applies.
+(6) Nothing in this section applies to financial products that are quoted on a licensed market.

 **Appointment and removal of directors**